-Tomorrow’s treasury – A strategic business partner with real-time insights based on standardized premium API’s
+Tomorrow’s treasury – A strategic business partner with real-time insights based on API banking

-The waves of open banking innovation reach the corporate sector as banks look into ways to provide better service for their biggest clients.
-Banks hold a lot of data that helps automate treasury processes and workflows.
+The waves of open banking innovation reach the corporate sector as banks look into providing better service for their biggest clients.
+Banks hold a lot of data that helps automate treasury operations.
 For banks, APIs offer the potential of monetizing the data and innovative ways of providing banking services.
-For corporations, banking APIs open up new and unprecedented opportunities to digitize processes end-to-end and become real-time.
+Businesses benefit from API banking with new and unprecedented opportunities to digitize finance operations end-to-end and become real-time.

 Banking APIs and Digital Treasury

-The world is more complex, fast-moving, and customers are demanding more: e.g., digital processes, flexible financing solutions, and local currency pricing.
+The world is more complex, fast-moving, and customers demand more: e.g., digital processes, flexible financing solutions, and local currency pricing.
 Lean, efficient, and digitized treasury workflows make every business run faster.
 More importantly, it frees treasury resources to focus on value-adding tasks and allocating more time to collaboration, strategic thinking, and communication — becoming a valued business partner.

 Real-time is the new normal for treasuries

 Treasury is a unique corporate function at a crossroads of multiple critical enterprise IT systems, mainly ERP, TMS, and CRM.
 Dealing with legacy systems is a challenge.
 Data integrations are either file-based or non-existent, leading to fragmented data, processes, and workflows.
 Data aggregation means more spreadsheets, while pressure for more transparency grows both internally and externally.
 APIs are an essential driver for solving these challenges for tomorrow’s integrated treasury, supporting the journey towards real-time services and digitalization.